Philipp Rouast

 arXiv preprint arXiv:2312.06892

 This report introduces VitalLens, an app that estimates vital signs such as heart rate and respiration rate from selfie video in real time.
 VitalLens uses a computer vision model trained on a diverse dataset of video and physiological sensor data.
-We benchmark performance on several diverse datasets, including VV-Medium, ... which consists of 289 unique participants.
-VitalLens outperforms several existing methods including POS and MTTS-CAN on all datasets while maintaining a fast inference speed.
-On VV-Medium, VitalLens achieves absolute errors of 0.71 bpm for heart rate estimation, and 0.76 rpm for respiratory rate estimation.
+We benchmark performance on several diverse datasets, including VV-Medium, ...
 Read more

 Single-stage intake gesture detection using CTC loss and extended prefix beam search